tsutterley/gravity-toolkit/doc/source/getting_started/Spatial-Maps.rst

 Using load Love numbers to calculate the elastic yielding assumes that all other time-variable solid Earth contributions have been independently removed from the spherical harmonic coefficients [Wahr1998]_.
-Here, we use load Love numbers with parameters calculated from the Preliminary Reference Earth model (PREM) [Farrell1972]_ [Dziewonski1981]_.
+Here, we use load Love and Shida numbers with parameters calculated from the Preliminary Reference Earth model (PREM) [Farrell1972]_ [Dziewonski1981]_.
 In order to help estimate the uncertainty in elastic deformation, ``grace_spatial_maps.py`` can use different sets of load Love numbers by adjusting the